veit/python-basics-tutorial/docs/appendix/checks.rst

 :doc:`/oop/classes`
 -------------------

-* Writes a :class:`Triangle` class that can also calculate the area.
+* Write a :class:`Triangle` class that can also calculate the area.

   .. code-block:: python